 For a rule to be eligible for review under the CRA, it must be reviewed within 60 “working days,” which means either 60 legislative days in the House or 60 session days in the Senate.
 Notably, the CRA adopts the broadest definition of rule contained in the APA, which is broader than the category of rules subject to the APA’s notice-and-comment rulemaking procedures.

 The CRA adopts the definition of rule that appears in Section 551 of the APA, with three minor exceptions.
 Section 551 of the APA defines rule as the “whole or a part of an agency statement of general or particular applicability and future effect designed to implement, interpret, or prescribe law or policy or describing the organization, procedure, or practice requirements of an agency.”
 This broad definition means that the CRA can review final rules, interim final rules, and guidance documents.

-Assuming that the House sticks to their current published calendar for the remainder of the session, we expect that the CRA lookback date – the last date we anticipate rules will be reviewable in the new session – will be June 24 this year.
-In practical terms, assuming a Biden victory and recapture of the Senate by Democrats, all rules submitted to Congress after that date this year will be eligible for Democrats to review under the CRA.
+The CRA lookback date for the 117th Congress – the last date rules will be reviewable in the new session – is August 21, 2020.
+In practical terms, all rules submitted to Congress on that date or afterward will be eligible for Democrats to review under the CRA.